aalbahar80/aqaratech/packages/temporal/readme.md

 ```zsh
 ## Removing ignorePatterns: ['*.cjs'] from temporal/.eslintrc.cjs causes an error in vscode, but not when running eslint in command line?
 ```

+# Troubleshooting

+- Are app and temporal using same DB branch?